VET APPROVED

 Chances are that you have seen a few dogs with some pretty nifty eye colors.
 Some are vibrant while others blend in neutrally.
-When you get into specific breed types, you can really start noticing just how prominent some of them are.
-Genetically, a dog’s eye color is determined before birth, though most are born blue or gray, just like human babies.
+When you get into specific breed types, you can really start noticing just how outstanding some of them are.
+Genetically, a dog’s eye color is determined before birth, though at birth most are blue or grayish, just like human babies.

 But do dogs have the same amount of color choices as us?
 Let’s find out how many eye colors dogs can have and how hard they are to come by.